nathaniel-ortiz/redditswapbot/README.md

 ## Description

 Scripts that are used on /r/mechmarket and /r/hardwareswap created by the mods of /r/hardwareswap and modified for use by /u/chankster, /u/NotMelNoGuitars, and /u/thelectronicnub.
-There are two currently running instances of the bot, /u/hwsbot and /u/mechkbot
+There are three currently running instances of the bot, /u/hwsbot, /u/mechkbot, /u/funkoswapbot.
+Finally updated to support Praw v5.

 ## Files